ChungWasawat/interview-prep/sql/sql_lesson.md

 --1 % = anything
 select FirstName, LastName, Country, Email FROM customers where Email like "%hotmail.com";
+--1.1 start with, end with
+SELECT * FROM Customers
+WHERE CustomerName LIKE 'b%s';
 --2 _ = anything but only character
 select FirstName, LastName, Country, Email FROM customers where FirstName like "M_rc";
+--2.1 find the second character
+SELECT * FROM Customers
+WHERE CustomerName LIKE '_r%';
+--2.2 find string start with "a" and are at least 3 characters in length SELECT * FROM Customers
+WHERE CustomerName LIKE 'a__%';
 ```
 5. use `string_agg()` to merge all text in to on row
 ```